zhangzhijiang/aibooking/README.md

 1. Enter your Azure Speech Service key and region
 2. Click the microphone button
-3. Speak your booking request (e.g., "Book Mary for 2 PM tomorrow")
+3. Speak your schedule request (e.g., "Book Mary for 2 PM tomorrow")

 ## API Endpoints

-### POST /api/bookMeeting
+### POST /api/scheduleMeeting

-Book, cancel, or reschedule a meeting based on natural language input.
+Schedule, cancel, or reschedule a meeting based on natural language input.

 **Request:**